Scotty's Castle Road Construction.

 You may be eligible for an educational fee waiver (free park entry), if the following three conditions are met:

 As you design your field trip, plan to stop by one of our visitors centers when you arrive.
 Familiarize yourself with Things to Know Before You Come.
 Arrange for camping or lodging for your group; advanced reservations are advised, especially if you are bringing lots of students.
-Even if you wish to lead most of your field trip independently, consider attending an interpretive ranger program, or schedule a short day or night education program for your group.
+Even if you wish to lead most of your field trip independently, consider attending an interpretive ranger program.

 Did You Know?